-The length of your jury duty term is thirty days.
-Within your 30 day term you generally will not have to serve more than 10 days.
-If you are a juror on a trial that will last longer than your 10 days of service and/or past your 30 day term, you must continue service for the duration of that trial.
-In all other instances, your service will end at the close of the last business day for which you were summoned.
+The length of your jury duty term is one month.
+If you are a juror on a trial that will last longer than the end of your term, you must continue service for the duration of that trial.

-In an emergency, call the Jury Coordinator as soon as possible and explain the circumstances.
+In an emergency, call the Jury Coordinator right away.